-Colonial Pipeline had a shocking result, but what led to the situation was hardly out of the blue.
-For utilities, energy companies, and other critical components of infrastructure, our free cybersecurity reports may help.
+Colonial Pipeline had a shocking result, but what led to the event was hardly out of the blue.
+For utilities, energy companies & other components of infrastructure, ourfree cybersecurity reportsmay help.

 Colonial Pipeline, a privately held company, reports that the attack only had implications on their business network and that the shutdown of the pipeline was done in an abundance of caution.
 The FBI has confirmed the threat actor behind the attack, the ransomware group DarkSide.
 They are a ransomware-as-a-service platform that allows cybercriminals to target and infect profitable, large companies and then use a tactic of double extortion to either increase leverage on their ransom demand, or even attempt to get two separate payments.
-First the actor will demand ransom for a digital key to unlock encrypted files and servers (the conventional ransomware maneuver), then apply additional pressure by threatening to release to the public or destroy stolen (“exfiltrated”) data, says Brian Krebs, of Krebs on Security.
-After the involvement of US government officials, DarkSide made a point to publicly clarify their motives on their leaks blog:
+First, the actor will demand ransom for a digital key to unlock encrypted files and servers (the conventional ransomware maneuver), then apply additional pressure by threatening to release to the public or destroy stolen (“exfiltrated”) data, says Brian Krebs, of Krebs on Security.
+After the involvement of US government officials, the DarkSide ransomware group made a point to publicly clarify their motives on their leaks blog:

 “We are apolitical, we do not participate in geopolitics, do not need to tie us with a defined government and look for other our motives.
 Our goal is to make money. and not creating problems for society.
 From today we introduce moderation and check each company that our partners want to encrypt to avoid social consequences in the future.”

-We’re not here to cast blame on Colonial — or anyone — for their practices.
+We’re not here to cast blame on Colonial — or anyone — for their incident response policy and practices.
 Only to point out that if these stand out to us, they also stand out to threat actors.
 We’ve reported recently on the negative consequences of poor cyber hygiene for public utilities, where we looked at the intrusion of a water utility in Oldsmar, Florida.
 In that instance, the scale was a lot smaller — but the threat was serious, and encapsulates an ongoing concern for public utilities to have proper security measures in place.

 If you consider the potential consequences of a hacker gaining access to a small city’s water supply, you can only imagine the severe impact of the Colonial Pipeline breach if the threat actors had different motivations.
-Of course, a $5 million ransom payout is not a minor amount, and should be a significant motivator for all public utilities, energy companies, and infrastructure providers to prioritize closing up vulnerabilities in their system.
+Of course, a $5 million ransom payout is not a minor amount and should be a significant motivator for all public utilities, energy companies, and infrastructure providers to prioritize closing up vulnerabilities in their system.